Manuscripts

 Just when you thought sharks, crocs, scorpions (and humans) were the nastiest species on the planet …

 Jason Bland and Sangita Khandelwal have only one thing in common: they both have terrible families.
+They also live in Canberra, which is probably the world's dullest city.

-But then Jason’s parents and 15 siblings vanish and Sangita’s grandmother is murdered.
+One day, Jason’s parents and 15 siblings vanish and Sangita’s grandmother is murdered.
 Are the two events linked?
 Of course they are!
 Are you an idiot or something?
 But what does it all mean?

 It means the whole human race is on the verge of being wiped out by a race of hideous lizard creatures from the planet Zlaaarg!
 And Jason and Sangita are the only two people who can stop them.
 Apart from Jason’s sister Emily and a Zlaaargian called Falumptor.